snowflakeOps/documentation/howto/deploy.rst

    To skip certain tables which are not required, add the ``--ignore-table`` parameter to the ``mysqldump`` command.

 .. index::
-   triple: How-to; Deployment; Go-Live
+   triple: How-to; Deployment; Continuous Deployment
-   :name: howto-deploy_golive
+   :name: howto-deploy_cd

 Continuous Deployment
 =====================